LawssssCat/jekyll-theme-books/books/site/test/_posts/2022-06-07-test-bootstrap.md

 ---
-title: Test CSS and Bootstrap
+title: Test Bootstrap and Reboot
+summary: Reboot, a collection of element-specific CSS changes in a single file, kickstart Bootstrap to provide an elegant, consistent, and simple baseline to build upon.
 ---

 boostrap docs about Reboot(a collection of element-specific CSS changes): <https://getbootstrap.com/docs/5.1/content/reboot/#headings-and-paragraphs>